DarjeelingBT/Comp2113GP/README.md

 features:
 1.Randomly select the events encountered by players in the main process of the game, and the probability of different events will change according to the preseeting  and players' play.

-2.use array to store integrity, connections, monthly profit and the company's total assets.
+2.use array to store integrity, connections, monthly profit and the company's total assets, and use stack to store the events that to be triggered.

+3.We will dynamically allocate memory for events and the four main numerical value.

+4 use file input output to build a save/load system and  players can get information and type in the comments in the interactive system.

+5.main file, result file, event file,company file, presetting file.....